verdaux/BookNotes/Vocabs.md

 - [ ] Balter = dance without skill
 - [ ] Creftfallen - dejected, despirited
 - [ ] Surreptitious - kept secret because of would not be approved of.
+- [ ] Epistolary - relating to or denoting the writing of letters or literary works.